gbif/dwc-dp/darwin-core-data-package-guide.md

 ---

-### 2.5 Keys and relationships
+### 2.5 Keys and relationships (normative)
 Relationships are expressed with Table Schema keys.

 **Primary keys**
 - Present on any table that other tables reference.
-- Values should be stable and, when feasible, globally unique.
+- Values SHOULD be stable and, when feasible, globally unique.

 **Foreign keys**
 - Each FK declares local `fields` and a `reference` with a target `resource` and target `fields`.
 - Repeatable relationships are permitted.
 - For many-to-many relations, use an explicit join table with two foreign keys.
-- To document relationship semantics, you may add `predicateLabel` and `predicateIRI` alongside each foreign key; these do not affect validation.
+- To document relationship semantics, you MAY add `predicateLabel` and `predicateIRI` alongside each foreign key; these do not affect validation.

-**Join table snippet, non-normative**
+**Join table snippet** (non-normative)
 ```json
 {
   "fields": [